Alex313031/Chromium-Dev-Editor/README.md

 For regular usage download the .crx (hopefullu mine >> cros-editor.crx), go to chrome://extensions, enable developer mode in the upper right hand corner, then simply drag and drop the .crx, and it will install like any other chrome web store app.

 # File Names
-cros-editor.crx -- My .crx
+cros-editor.crx -- My .crx (THIS is most likely what you want)
-pnoffddplpippgcfjdhbmhkofpnaalpg-0.23.3550-Crx4Chrome.com.crx -- Original .crx
+pnoffddplpippgcfjdhbmhkofpnaalpg-0.23.3550-Crx4Chrome.com.crx -- Original .crx (OLD)
-cros-editor -- My .crx unpacked.
+>>Update: Original .crx is now the official google CDN version, not crx4chrome (although they are generally trustworthy) cros-editor -- My .crx unpacked.
 original_crx -- Original .crx unpacked.
 new_icon.png -- New logo (integrated into both crx and unpacked extension).
 original_icon.png -- Original 256p logo.